jai2992/chat_buddy/README.md

 ## 📄 Project Structure

+- `sece-doc/sece doc data 1.pdf`: The content of the college to retireve information.
+- `sece_chat_load`: To load the content to vectordb.
 - `app.py`: Main application file containing Flask setup and routes.
 - `templates/index.html`: HTML file for the frontend.
 - `static/`: Directory for static files like CSS and JS.
 - `requirements.txt`: List of required Python packages.

+## Contact

+jaiguru.l2022ai-ml@sece.ac.in